Coakley Fading Fast

 Inauguration ceremonies always bring out a big crowd in Springfield, as seen in this Bruce Adams photo.

 Here's a gang of Springfield politicians as captured by Adams.
-Believe it or not, there are actually a few good apples among the rotten bunch, but Springfield still has to face the truth about its corrupt past before it can move into the future.
+Believe it or not, there are actually a few good apples among the rotten bunch, but Springfield still has to come to terms with its corrupt past before it can move on into the future.

 The real political war in Springfield is being fought between lies and truth: So far, lies are winning by leaps and bounds; and that's the truth.